Guide

 D-Link ShareCenter Cloud Storage 2000 2-Bay (Diskless) Network Attached Storage (DNS-320L)

-• RAID technology protects your data in the event of a hard drive failure
+• Four RAID configurations to protect your data in the event of a hard drive...

 Synology 1 bay NAS DiskStation DS115j (Diskless)